Curlos/Weather-CLI/README.md

 - Then run, the following command where:
   - [city] = The city of your choice (REQUIRED)
-  - [temperature unit] = '-f' or 'farenheit' to get the temperature in farenheit and 'c' or 'celsius' or to get the temperature in celsius (OPTIONAL)
+  - [temperature unit] = '-f' or 'fahrenheit' to get the temperature in fahrenheit and 'c' or 'celsius' or to get the temperature in celsius (OPTIONAL)
 ```shell
 $ git clone https://github.com/Curlos/Weather-CLI.git
 $ npm install